 Looking at this woman, she clearly believed the words she spoke; as if nothing on this earth could shake her conviction.
 That day, I gave my heart to Christ.
 I believed the old woman with the strange accent.
 I believed God.

 Struggling with those questions, I avoided sharing them with others.
-Who did I even know who could credibly speak to the faith I previously thought strong … but now seemed so fragile?
+Who did I even know who could credibly answer?
+Who could speak to the faith I previously thought strong … but now seemed so fragile?

 “Remember your leaders and superiors in authority [for it was they] who brought to you the Word of God.
 Observe attentively and consider their manner of living (the outcome of their well-spent lives) and imitate their faith (their conviction that God exists and is the Creator and Ruler of all things, the Provider and Bestower of eternal salvation through Christ, and their leaning of the entire human personality on God in absolute trust and confidence in His power, wisdom and goodness” (Heb.
 13:7, AMP).

-When our lives are filled with pain and despair, the Bible tells us to look back at those “leaders and superiors” who journeyed in faith before us … and be encouraged that they too felt the same feelings, yet they pressed forward.
+When our lives are filled with pain and despair, the Bible tells us to look back at those “leaders and superiors” who journeyed in faith before us.
+Further more, Scripture tells us to be encouraged that they too felt the same feelings, yet they pressed forward.

-Many people talk a good talk and use a lot of churchy words and catchy motivational phrases, but I often wonder if they truly get it; would those nice words and inspirational slogans sustain them while in agony for days, weeks, months, years and even decades?
+Many people talk a good talk and use a lot of churchy words and catchy motivational phrases, but I often wonder if they truly get understand.
+Would those nice words and inspirational slogans sustain them while in agony for days, weeks, months, years and even decades?

 Struggling to reconcile their own faith with the suffering they witnessed, even friends and family offered me platitudes and shallow observations reflecting their limited understanding of God’s providence … while I lay helpless in bed.
 Down the hall from the room where I lay writhing in pain, many of my visitors struggled in impromptu late night Bible studies—trying to wrap their minds around the theological implications of a level of suffering that once served as an academic discussion, but now was witnessed up close and in person.